v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-This is due to a mod we use called **TANSTAAFL** this is an optional Mod in a series of hardcore gameplay additions.
+This is due to an optional mod we use called **TANSTAAFL** this is an optional Mod in a series of hardcore gameplay additions.

-You can find out more about how this mod works here>[TANSTAAFL](https://github.com/2077v2/City-of-Dreams/blob/main/Guides.md)
+You can find out more about how this mod works here>[TANSTAAFL](https://github.com/2077v2/City-of-Dreams/blob/main/Guides.md) If you would like to disable this mod just search for TANSSTAAL in Vortex and select disable.

 ![img](https://i.imgur.com/wAJUpeU.png)